 Is Etsy the right platform for you?

 - Audience – Etsy is one of the biggest online marketplaces in the world and growing.
-Starting on Etsy gives you access to a large existing customer base you won’t have if you start on your own.
+Etsy is a great place to start as it gives you access to a large existing customer base you won’t have if you start on your own.

 - Support – With Etsy’s Help Center, seller handbook, seller newsletter, and community forms, selling on Etsy means you won’t be doing it alone.